moorepants/learn-multibody-dynamics/lagrange.rst

 A similar derivation should be made for all generalized coordinates.
 We could write a loop, but there there is a method to derive all the equations in one go.
-The vector of partial derivatives of a function, that is the gradient, can be created using the jacobian method.
-The generalized inertial forces can then be find like this:
+The vector of partial derivatives of a function, that is the gradient, can be created using the :external:py:meth:`~sympy.matrices.matrices.MatrixCalculus.jacobian` method.
+The generalized inertial forces can then be found like this:

 .. jupyter-execute::